Krystle D'Souza Is IRKED With Her Link-up Reports With Race 3's Freddy Daruwala; Demands An Apology!

 Is Krystle Dating Freddy?

-"The event and the Bash were attended by the trio.
+"The event and the bash were attended by the trio.
 Though, Krystle was dating Tacker at the time, now we hear that there is growing intimacy between Freddy and Krystle."
 When the entertainment portal asked Freddy Daruwala about the same, he chose not to comment on the same!

 Krystle Slams The Report!